google/WebFundamentals/src/content/en/updates/2019/05/web-share-files.md

 [Web Share Target API](/web/updates/2018/12/web-share-target) allows web apps to receive data from a share.

-The only resource previously supported by these APIs was files.
-Chrome 75 introduces file sharing from a web app with its implementation of the [Web Share API - Level 2](https://wicg.github.io/web-share/level-2/).
-[In the future](https://www.chromestatus.com/feature/6124071381106688), you'll also be able to use web apps as a share target.
-For now, your web app can share with virtually anything else on a user's device.
+The only resource previously supported by these APIs was links.
+Chrome 75 adds support for Web [Web Share API - Level 2](https://wicg.github.io/web-share/level-2/), making it easy for web apps to share files to other apps using the system provided picker.[In the future](https://www.chromestatus.com/feature/6124071381106688), you'll also be able to use web apps as a share target.
+For now, your web app can share files with other web share targets registered on your device.

 This article assumes some familiarity with the web share APIs.
 If this is new to you, check out the links above or [the demo](http://wicg.github.io/web-share/demos/share-files.html).